florisvanvugt/teensytap/readme.md

 Also soldered connectors for the FSR on to the Teensy.
 I had to move from A0 for reading the FSR voltage to A3 because A0 was in use.
 First I didn't get a good reading (just oscillating values), which was fixed when I resoldered the connector.

+Downloaded a metronome sound from [here](https://freesound.org/people/digifishmusic/sounds/49115/).
+Cut it into pieces manually.

+You can convert a WAV to C code that you can include directly into the Teensy program hence avoiding the need for the SD card.
+The code for this is [wav2sketch](https://raw.githubusercontent.com/UECIDE/Teensy3/master/cores/teensy3/files/libraries/Audio/examples/SamplePlayer/wav2sketch/wav2sketch.c).
+When you run it it will automatically convert all audio files in that directory to C code.